NeuroJSON/jdata/JData_specification.md

 where `ndim` is the number of dimensions, and `nx`, `ny`, and `nz` ... are all non-negative numbers specifying the dimensions of the N-dimensional array, `nz/ny/nz/ndim` types must be one of the UBJSON integer types (`i,U,I,l,L`), .
-The binary data of the N-dimensional array is then serialized in the **column-major** format (similar to MATLAB or FORTRAN) order.
+The binary data of the N-dimensional array is then serialized in the **row-major** format (similar to C, C++, Javascript or Python) order.

 As a special note, all UBJSON integer types must be stored in the Big-Endian format, according to the specification; the storage to the floating point types